ILIAS-eLearning/ILIAS/docs/documentation/input-processing.md

 	  define content
 	- **recordOf** - with a dict of `Transformations` as parameters that define the content at the indizes
+	- **new** - create a user defined datastructure
+	- **data** - create a structure from the Data-library
 - **kindlyTo** - offers the same transformations like **to** but will be more forgiving regarding the input
-- **toNew** - create a user defined datastructure
-- **toData** - create a structure from the Data-library
 - **identity** - does not check anything and returns the value as provided
+- **in**
-- **inSeries** - takes an array of transformations and performs them one after another on the result of the previous transformation
+	- **series** - takes an array of transformations and performs them one after another on the result of the previous transformation
-- **inParallel** - takes an array of transformations and performs each on the input value to form a tuple of the results
+    - **parallel** - takes an array of transformations and performs each on the input value to form a tuple of the results
 - **allOf** - takes an array of constraints and checks all of them, where the errors discovered in that process will be collected
 - **byTrying** - takes an array of transformations and returns the result of the